LASA-Student-Council/Website/Current-Officers/index.md

 <figure style="width: 400px" class="align-center">
   <img src="{{ '/images/travis2022.png' | absolute_url }}" alt="">
 </figure>
 Hi!
-I am Travis Edwards, the Class of 2024 Student Rep. I am excited to begin working on student council this year.
+I'm Travis Edwards, the Class of 2024 Student Rep. I am excited to begin working on student council this year.
 I enjoy playing on the basketball team and in the Honors orchestra.
 Basketball and football are my two favorite sports.
 I am a big fan of the Baylor Bears, Utah Jazz, and Chicago Bears.
 I’m also always excited to try and solve a logic puzzle or a good crossword.
 If you have any questions or ideas feel free to contact me at <Travispedwards@gmail.com>

 # Juniors
 ## President: Anish Vivek